 Over the past few years, Jumeirah has become increasingly popular among young people who are drawn to its growing art scene and entertainment venues.
 The beach areas, in particular Kite Beach, have seen increasing foot traffic as the trendy pop up food trucks and kiosks continue to attract Dubai residents and tourists alike.
 A number of well-regarded beach-front kiosks are drawing longer and longer lines, as throngs gather to taste their delectable delights.

 People with children love Jumeirah and the comfortable, more relaxed lifestyle it has to offer, away from Dubai’s highways.
-It is very common to see these families camping out on the various beaches of the neighborhood, enjoying the all-year sunshine for which Dubai is famous.
+It is very common to see these families camping out on the various beaches of the neighbourhood, enjoying the all-year sunshine for which Dubai is famous.

 If you’re a dog-lover, Jumeirah will probably be the perfect community for you.
 It’s known as the most dog-friendly neighbourhood in Dubai; just take a look at the dog owners who can be found walking their four-legged companions every evening.

 Jumeirah is also a favourite for health buffs as it has dozens of gyms and offers numbers of activities associated with the beach.

 Unlike many of Dubai’s neighbourhoods, Jumeirah has a good stock of independent fashion and art boutiques housed in small, almost quaint shopping centres.

 Day-time social life in Jumeirah evolves around the beach and the cute local cafes.
 In the evening, the Souk Madinat and luxury hotels form adult-friendly options for the thirsty among us.